 Introduction

-Most software is built for ideal conditions.
-Fast networks, reliable APIs, and predictable user behavior.
-But production environments rarely behave this way.
+Most software is built for ideal conditions: fast networks, reliable APIs, predictable users, clean inputs, and stable traffic.
+But production environments rarely behave that way.

-Real systems face slow responses, partial failures, unexpected inputs, and sudden traffic spikes.
-Designing for these conditions is what separates working code from reliable systems.
+Real systems face slow responses, partial failures, unexpected inputs, dependency issues, and sudden traffic spikes.
+Designing for these conditions is what separates working code from reliable software.

 The Problem

-During development, everything appears stable.
-APIs respond quickly, databases are small, and usage is limited.
+During development, everything often appears stable.
+APIs respond quickly, databases are small, usage is limited, and failures are rare.
 This creates a false sense of reliability.

-- APIs may fail or return inconsistent data
+- APIs fail, timeout, or return inconsistent data

-Systems that are not designed for these conditions often fail silently or unpredictably.
+Systems that are not designed for real conditions often fail silently, recover poorly, or create confusing user experiences when something goes wrong.

 System Design / Approach